Proactive Land Management

 Our wildlife management activities include: pre-disturbance planning, wildlife surveys, minimizing impact on operational sites, and managing wildlife on retired assets.
-We implement low-impact measures to protect wildlife at our sites, including controlled site access, minimized vegetation and soil removal, wildlife crossing structures for above ground pipelines and effective reclamation.
-Additionally, we create enhanced habitats such as restoration of caribou ranges outside our operational areas, ensuring wildlife movement options are available.
+We implement low-impact measures to protect wildlife, including controlled site access, minimized vegetation and soil removal, wildlife crossing structures for above ground pipelines and effective reclamation.
+Additionally, we create enhanced habitats such as the restoration of caribou ranges outside our operational areas, ensuring wildlife movement options are available.

 Minimizing disturbance to wildlife and their habitat helps ensure animal species continue to thrive and that effects to biodiversity are minimized in areas near our operations.
 This work also protects the safety of our employees and wildlife by reducing human-wildlife conflict.